mikaelkaron/troopjs-learn/requirejs/readme.md

 !CODEFILE "index.troopjs-deps.js"

 > The reason we use `localRequire` is because without it RequireJS would not load `troopjs-core/composition` from the bundle but from its own package.
-Using this constuct we also ensure that the whole bundle is loaded _before_ we use any of the contained modules.
+Using this construct we also ensure that the whole bundle is loaded _before_ we use any of the contained modules.

 #### Method 2: `bundles`